 How do I get ready for this test?

-You don't need to prepare for this test.
+You don't need to get ready for this test.
 Let your healthcare provider know the date of your last menstrual period.
 Be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need